Vandy1104/summative3/README.md

 This is our Full stack application.
 You need to run its front-end part in browser using localhost.
 Alternatively, use Postman to monitor the request and response.

-Step 1 – Clone this project to www folder (in Windows) or htdocs folder (in ) git clone https://github.com/Vandy1104/summative3.git
+Step 1 – Clone this project to www folder (in Windows) or htdocs folder (in MAC ) git clone https://github.com/Vandy1104/summative3.git

 Step 2 – Install packages
-npm i (On both prompts - frontEnd and backEnd)
+npm i (On both prompts - frontEnd and backEnd inside summative3 prompt)

 Step 3 – Mongodb